Successful businesses run on procedures that enhance efficiency and productivity — while minimizing time investment.

 While you can do this manually (by writing down each step on a doc and copying/pasting screenshots or adding screen recordings), that can lose you a lot of time — fast.

 Instead, use a documentation tool that can automate the process for you.
-Scribe turns every process into a step-by-step guide.
+With Scribe's SOP Chrome extension, you can turn every process into a how-to guide.
 All you need to do is go about your usual process and watch Scribe auto-generate a document with visuals and annotations.